|Frequently Asked Questions|

 Can I pick my room and/or roommate?

-As a returning student you can pick your specific room and roommate during our Room Draw, held every Spring semester (online).
-As a new student you can state your preference for the room area and roommate.
-We try to honor your preference whenever possible, however we may not always be able to do so.
+As a returning resident you can pick your specific room and roommate during our spring room Lottery, held every spring semester (online).
+As a new/incoming resident you can state your preferred room and roommate on the housing application.
+We try to honor your preference whenever possible however, we may not always be able to do so.

-I have received a post card stating that my application is incomplete.
+I have received an email stating that my application is incomplete.
 What does that mean?
 What do I need to do?